SO($N$) singlet-projection model on the pyrochlore lattice: Introduction

 \section{Introduction}

 The search for exotic quantum phase transitions in two dimensions has been a fruitful endeavor from the perspective of numerical investigations.
-Of note is the prediction, detection, and characterization of so-called deconfined quantum critical points.
+Of note is the prediction, detection, and characterization of so-called deconfined quantum critical points (DQCPs).
 These critical points defy traditional Landau-Ginzburg-Wilson theory of phase transitions by allowing for a direct, continuous transition between two phases that break fundamentally different symmetries.
-Furthermore, numerical evidence corroborated the claim that at the critical point, an emergent U(1) gauge field mediates interactions between spinon degrees of freedom that are normally confined in the adjacent phases.\cite{senthil2004:science} The numerical linchpin to the success of these studies was the development of SU($N$)-symmetric spin-singlet-projection models deployed on several different bipartite two-dimensional (2D) lattices,\cite{sandvik2007:deconf,lou2009:sun,kaul2012:j1j2} which allowed for comparison to the large-$N$ calculations on the descriptive gauge field theory.
-A natural extension was to consider the same type of sign-problem-free operator on a non-bipartite lattice, such as the triangular~\cite{kaulTriangular} or kagome,~\cite{kagome} where the symmetry is merely SO($N$).
-Both of these studies showed evidence of exotic critical points separating the phases as well as the presence of spin-liquid phases.
+Furthermore, numerical evidence corroborated the claim that at the critical point, an emergent U(1) gauge field mediates interactions between spinon degrees of freedom that are normally confined in the adjacent phases.\cite{senthil2004:science} The numerical linchpin to the success of these studies was the development of SU($N$)-symmetric spin-singlet-projection models deployed on several different bipartite two-dimensional (2D) lattices,\cite{sandvik2007:deconf,lou2009:sun,kaul2012:j1j2} which allowed for comparison to the large-$N$ calculations on the descriptive gauge field theory, a non-compact CP$^{N-1}$ field theory.~\cite{motrunich2004:hhog,senthil:dccd} These SU($N$) models also attracted some attention from the experimental community for their relevance to optical lattices of certain fermionic alkaline-earth atoms.
+The nuclear spins in these systems exhibited SU($N$) symmetry with $N$ as large as 10.~\cite{gorshkov2010:sun}

+A natural extension was to consider the same type of sign-problem-free operator on a non-bipartite lattice, such as the triangular~\cite{kaulTriangular} or kagome,~\cite{kagome} where the symmetry is SO($N$).
+Both of these studies showed evidence of exotic, DQCP-like critical points separating the phases as well as the presence of spin-liquid phases.
+While the identification and characterization of these condensed matter phenomena are interesting in their own right, Demler \emph{et. al.} describe a SO(5) theory that connects antiferromagnetism and superconductivity, phases often seen adjacent in high-temperature superconducting cuprates, heavy fermion compounds, and organic superconductors, thus lending some experimental relevance to the work presented herein.\cite{demler:so5}

 An obvious question is whether these critical transitions persist into three dimensions where previous studies of a similar nature have seen them lost to comparatively plain first-order transitions.\cite{cubic} Here we take the first step in these investigations by deploying the same SO($N$)-symmetric nearest-neighbor singlet-projection model, augmented by a next-nearest-neighbor permutation term, on the three-dimensional (3D), non-bipartite pyrochlore lattice.